 Caffe Bard Rijeka

-Grad Rijeka – Odjela za sport i tehničku kulturu
+Grad Rijeka – Odjel za sport i tehničku kulturu (Department for Sports and Technical Culture)

 HRT – Radio Rijeka